wp-plugins/change-table-prefix/readme.txt

 * Can change database tables prefix in post installation.
 * Tables prefix will change by single click.
 * Works well for multi site present in a single database.
-* Both the custom and randum generated prefix facility available.
+* Both the custom and random generated prefix facility available.
 * Minimize the SQL injection.

 == Installation ==